trxomv/system_engineering-devops/0x00-shell_basics/README.md

 ---

-## 📘 Project Overview
+## 📘 Overview
-This project is part of the **Foundations of Linux and Version Control** learning track within the **ALX PATHWAY** Program.
-It introduces the fundamental Linux shell commands and scripting skills required for efficient navigation and file management in a Unix-based environment.
+This directory contains Bash scripts that focus on the fundamental Linux shell commands and scripting skills required for efficient navigation and file management in a Unix-based environment.

-Throughout this project, I created multiple Bash scripts that perform essential system operations such as:
+I created multiple Bash scripts that perform essential system operations such as:
 - Displaying the current working directory
 - Listing files and directories
 - Navigating to the home directory